NetApp-StorageGRID/StorageGRID-PowerShell-Module/README.md

     Get-Command -Module StorageGRID-Webscale
 ```

-List all Cmdlets included in the S3 Client
+List all Cmdlets included in the S3 Client (this command only works with PowerShell 6 and later)

 ```powershell
     Get-Command -Module S3-Client